stephenberry/glaze/README.md

 Glaze also supports binary messages via [BEVE](https://github.com/stephenberry/beve) and CSV support.
 And, the library has many more useful features for building APIs.

-## New Version 1.8.0 GCC and Clang glz::meta reflection!
+## Version 1.8.0 GCC and Clang glz::meta reflection!

 In the past you were required to write out the key name along with the member object pointer in your `glz::meta` definition.
 As of 1.8.0, on GCC and Clang the key names are entirely optional.
 You can individually include custom key names as needed, but otherwise simple reflection will use the name of your member variable.